Surfing the Dark Web Safely – Keep Yourself Safe

 So, for most of us, the answer to this question is an easy ‘No’, unless you need to do something that needs full anonymity, such as whistle-blowing, reporting on crime syndicates or trying to bypass state censorship.
 Otherwise, steer clear of this place.
 Always be conscious of your online security and privacy no matter what.

-Is it Safe to Play in the Dark Web?
+Is it Safe to Browse the Dark Web?

 The Dark Web has no shortage of scams, phishing sites, and malware designed to trick newbies.
 Yes, links on the clear web oftentimes are also malicious, but at least HTTPS can be used to help verify the legitimacy of the website using SSL certificates but this is not possible on the Dark Web.

-It is normal for you to feel curious and want to ‘feel’ around the Dark Web.
+It is usual for you to feel curious and want to ‘feel’ around the Dark Web.
 But, have you heard of the phrase – Curiosity killed the cat?
 Admittedly, there are many things in the Dark Web that you don’t usually see.
-But this does not change the fact that the Dark Web isn’t a place for anyone to blindly stumble around for fun.
+But this does not change that the Dark Web isn’t a place for anyone to stumble around for fun blindly.

-There are tons of notorious and bad things happening in there and people like you could run into serious trouble from the bad guys and also the law enforcement, depending on what you do.
-Silk Road was highly successful as a cryptomarket, facilitating the trade of illicit drugs on the Dark Web.
+There are tons of notorious and bad things happening in there, and people like you could run into serious trouble from the bad guys and law enforcement, depending on what you do.
+Silk Road was highly successful as a crypto market, facilitating the trade of illicit drugs on the Dark Web.

-Since many legitimate companies are also there you will find a ton of dark web links you can try safely.
+Since many legitimate companies are also there, you will find many dark web links you can try safely.
 Here are some Dark Web Links to use and test if you can access the zone with the Tor Browser;

 (Important Note: Remember, you can only access these Dark Web Links by using the Tor Browser or an alternative that supports .onion links)

-The Hidden Wiki – The Dark Web version of Wikipedia.
-This version offers many Dark Web-centric topics covering everything from security (like PGP signatures) to the strange (like In Praise of Hawala).
+• The Hidden Wiki – The Dark Web version of Wikipedia.
+This version offers Dark Web-centric topics covering everything from security (like PGP signatures) to the strange (like In Praise of Hawala).

-ProPublica – If you're sick of Google news and are looking for something that learns more strongly towards the /alt group then ProPublica is the Dark Web news site that fits your needs.
+• ProPublica – If you're sick of Google News and are looking for something that leans more strongly towards the /alt group, then ProPublica is the Dark Web news site that fits your needs.

 Conclusion